 Sperm Quality - the Canary in the Coal Mine?

 There has been a decline in male fertility since the 1940’s, with the possible culprits being exposure to pesticides, estrogen-mimicking chemicals, and sedentary lifestyles.
-And now we can add putting your phone in your pocket to that list.
+We know that most men keep their phones in their front pocket.
+Does this add one more potential danger to this list?

 We start with a man’s main concern for three reasons:

-- Damage to sperm is the easiest to prove and has the most conclusive results of any scientific tests performed so far;
+- The tests done for Damage or reduction in quality of to sperm are clear cut.
+They have provided some of the most conclusive results of any biological tests performed so far;

 - The future of the human race depends on good sperm.